coderholic/pyradio/docs/desktop-notification.md

     x: enabled and repeat every x seconds
 ```

-**PyRadio** supports notifications repetition, so that even when used with `quake` or `yakuake` and the like, you still have some info on what's going on with it.
+**PyRadio** supports notifications repetition, so that even when used with `quake` or `yakuake` and the like or in a "headless" operation, you still have some info on what's going on with it.

 Notifications can be set to repeat every "*x*" seconds, with "*x*" ranging from 30 to 300 (30 seconds to 5 minutes), in 30 seconds steps.